pablodecm/phd_thesis/src/105_chapter_5.md

 to obtain the required level of modelling accuracy, thus we have to resort to the development of a new data-driven background estimation technique referred to as hemisphere mixing [@DeCastroManzano:2017yqy].
-In addition to setting upper limits on the standard model (SM) production of Higgs boson pairs, the data analysis framework is also used to set upper limits in the context of effective field (EFT) theories of anomalous couplings, that parametrise possible deviations from the SM.
+In addition to setting upper limits on the Standard Model (SM) production of Higgs boson pairs, the data analysis framework is also used to set upper limits in the context of effective field theories (EFT) of anomalous couplings, that parametrise possible deviations from the SM.
 The main results presented in this section have been carried out within the CMS Collaboration, and have been made public and published [@Sirunyan:2018tki].